 SPS 507 ADVANCED QUALITATIVE METHODS AND ANALYSIS (3-0-3)(F/S).
 Students develop advanced skills in qualitative inquiry and the application of methods, such as advanced interviewing skills, Delphi methods, and qualitative content analysis.
 Students also apply qualitative analysis software such as nVivo.
 Other topics include communication skills in terms of writing, presentation, interpersonal dialogue, and group process.
 PREREQ: SPS 501 and SPS 503, or PERM/INST.

 SPS 508 MAXIMUM LIKELIHOOD ESTIMATION (3-0-3)(F/S).
 Examine and implement techniques necessary to estimate limited dependent variables using maximum likelihood estimation.
 Topics include binary, count, ordinal, nominal, and duration dependent variables and the appropriate models and robustness tests for them.
-PREREQ: CJ 504 or POLS 508 or PUBADM 503, or PERM/INST.
+PREREQ: POLS 508 or PUBADM 503, or PERM/INST.

 SPS 509 ADVANCED QUANTITATIVE METHODOLOGY (3-0-3)(F/S).
 Examines and implements advanced techniques in quantitative methodology as it applies to the social sciences.
-PREREQ: CJ 504 or POLS 508 or PUBADM 503, or PERM/INST.
+PREREQ: POLS 508 or PUBADM 503, or PERM/INST.

 SPS 510 GAME THEORY AND FORMAL MODELING (3-0-3)(F/S).
 Examines and implements formal modeling and game theoretic techniques in modeling decision-making across various actors.
 PREREQ: Graduate Standing or PERM/INST.